-I’ve since found the ad below, which answers the question.
-It appeared in a 1938 issue of the Polish brewing journal Przegląd Piwowarsko-Słodowniczy.
+I’ve since found an ad that answers the question.
+It appeared in a 1938 issue of the Polish brewing journal Przegląd Piwowarsko-Słodowniczy:

-A line in the ad suggests Richard Bosche was the only authorized producer.
+A line suggests Richard Bosche was the only authorized producer.
 Perhaps the formula was devised by an inventor or firm that licensed it for production.

 Hessenmuller is still representing mammut from his base in Bydgoszcz, Poland – part of Prussia before WW I. In older ads, the given name is Karol, not Karl as here.
 Presumably it was the same person, or a family relation.

 The Longevity of Sinamar